 The auction world is definitely a large and complicated one, but we can help you cut through the noise and get you going in the right direction, don’t hesitate to reach out if you have questions!

-Listing Your Machinery Provides a Controlled Way to Sell
+Use Listings for a Controlled Way to Sell

 Perhaps you’re not being rushed to get of all your machinery out by a certain deadline.
 Or maybe you don’t have that many machines in the first place.
 Or maybe you’re an expert on these machines and believe you would be the best salesman for selling them piecemeal to get the highest price instead of a bundled auction.
 You’ll want to advertise your machinery and equipment to let the world know what you have for sale.